Bangkit-2022-NusaL/NusaL-Android/README.md

    </p>

 - ### Replicate
   If you want to more about the project, you can clone this repository or directly download the .zip files, then open the file in Android Studio (preferably).
-You must have at least Java 11 and Gradle 7.x.x to build this project.
+  Prequisites (as this project made with these tools):
+  - Android Studio Chipmunk 2021.2.1
+  - Kotlin 1.6.21
+  - Gradle 7.2.0
+  - JDK (11 by default, preferably using the newest version)

 ## Library
 Library used for developing NusaL :